Andrew-CC-Martin/FreshProduce/README.md

 * Postman is service that allows our development team to make API calls to our server-side application, which provides a method for the team to test different RESTful endpoints. https://www.getpostman.com/
 * JEST and enzyme is used to test our application.
 JEST the main testing tool for javascript and integrates well into the TDD process.
 Whilst, Enzyme is a JavaScript Testing utility for React that makes it easier to assert, manipulate, and traverse a React component’s output.
 [Jest · 🃏 Delightful JavaScript Testing](https://jestjs.io/)[Jest · Enzyme](http://airbnb.io/enzyme/docs/guides/jest.html)
 * 3T is a GUI tool for MongoDB, which our development team has been using as part of our development process.
 It allows us to write faster queries in an easy-to-read manner.[Studio3T](https://studio3t.com/)
+* JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
+This information can be verified and trusted because it is digitally signed.
+JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA or ECDSA.
+[JWT](https://jwt.io/)
+* dotenv is our npm packages that allows us to store and retrieve environment variables such as the mongoURI, JWT tokens and ports. [dotenv](https://www.npmjs.com/package/dotenv)

-### Identify and describe the network setup you will use in your development.
+### <a id="q6"></a>6.
+Identify and describe the network setup you will use in your development.

-*Gives a complete description of the networks and methods used to make connections* Our MERN app uses several technologies in its network setup in order for us to be on production.
+Our MERN app uses several technologies in its network setup in order for us to be on production.
 Locally, we have our React (client-side) application running on port 3000, whilst our Node(server-side) is running on port 5000.
 We are also using Postman locally to test our API routes in our development environment.
+In order for these networks to work, we leverage the routing framework provided by Express.

 In order for our application to be deployed we are using Mlab and Zeit.
 Mlab, provides Database-as-a-service for MongoDB.
 Within the Mlab configuration we have used the AWS as the storage provider.
 We have setup environment variables for production so that the Mlab database will store our MongoDB database.
 Our Mlab database is in the North Virginia AWS location.

 Zeit [ZEIT](https://zeit.co/) is our deployment service for both our client and server.
-* For the server side defining env variables.
-Our current deployment process is as follows.
+* For the server side,our current deployment process is as follows.
 	1. For the server side app, we connect Mlab into production via the address (MONGODB_URI) of the Mlab - mongoDB server.
 	2. Pass through environment variables to Zeit such as the MONGODB_URI and our JWT secret which is required for logins.
 	3. Using the Zeit Now shell this creates the deployment URL for our server side application.